DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "Neither knife or gun could work against Cryptid's dragons.
 As for spirits, bullets just pass through.
 Then there is demon magic that can vaporize buildings.
-And elfs of foreign gods could create magic tools that are superior to our weaponry.
+And elves of foreign gods could create magic tools that are superior to our weaponry.
 Moreover the main reason are leaders of these four races who are just incredible strong"

 "You mean four heroes?